Ray's a Natural Genius?!

 “As you know I have been taking care of Twilight Hearts important documents and movements for a few months now by personal request of Master Isaac.
 Therefore, I know more about every member than anyone,” Kaela explained.
-“Though I’m still unsure of all of the details, it would seem that Brayden is only allowed to be apart of Twilight Heart if he takes yearly tests, including IQ tests.
+“Though I’m still unsure of all of the details, it would seem that Brayden is only allowed to be a part of Twilight Heart if he takes yearly tests, including IQ tests.
 In fact, I think he was forced to take them a few days ago.”

 “Why is that?”
 Pennie asked.
-The requested seemed strange, as far as she knew regular tests was not a requirement the MLC often enforce.
+The requirement seemed strange, as far as she knew regular tests were not a requirement the MLC often enforce.